103rd Engineer Battalion (United States)

 Beginning in 1784 and culminating in 1794, Proctor's Artillery Battalion and the Philadelphia Artillery Battalion were consolidated to form the Regiment of Artillery of the City of Philadelphia, which was mustered into federal service during the War of 1812 as the Regiment of Artillery.
 Thus the Battalion is among Army National Guard units with campaign credit for the War of 1812.

-The current 103rd Engineer Battalion's lineage is traced to the 1st Regiment, Infantry, Pennsylvania National Guard.
+The 103rd Engineer Battalion's lineage was traced to the 1st Regiment, Infantry, Pennsylvania National Guard.
 This regiment was in federal service on the Mexican Border (during the Pancho Villa Expedition) from June to October 1916.
 On 5 August 1917, it was drafted into federal service and became the 109th Infantry Regiment.
 However, it was redesignated to the 1st Infantry, Pennsylvania National Guard in October 1919.
 The 1st Infantry was converted and redesignated as 103rd Engineer Regiment, an element of the 28th Infantry Division 1 April 1921.
 The 103rd Engineer Regiment was an element of the Pennsylvania Army National Guard's 28th Division.
 It was organized and federally recognized in Philadelphia, Pa.
 18 July 1921.
 It was inducted into Federal service for World War II in Philadelphia, Pennsylvania 17 February 1941.

 On 17 February 1942, the regiment was broken up and its elements reorganized and redesignated as follows: Regiment (less the 2nd Battalion) as the 103rd Engineer Battalion, an element of the 28th Infantry Division.
 The 2nd Battalion was redesignated as the 180th Engineer Battalion and relieved from assignment to the 28th Infantry Division.

 On 1 August 1942, the 180th Engineer Battalion was redesignated as the 180th Engineer Heavy Pontoon Battalion.
 On 27 November 1945, the 180th Engineer Heavy Pontoon Battalion was inactivated at Camp Miles Standish, Massachusetts.
 On 24 May 1946, the 103rd Combat Battalion (the 103rd Engineer Battalion was redesignated the 103rd Combat Battalion 9 March 1943) and the 180th Engineer Heavy Pontoon Battalion consolidated and were designated as the 103rd Engineer Combat Battalion.

+The unit was disbanded in March 2026 at Fort Mifflin.